pandas-zwx/DNA_methylation_deconvolution/README.md

-In the last part of ipynb file, I use pancreas WGBS data of ENCODE and a breast cancer TAPS data to test my ref map.
+## Testing Results

-the result is below, for ENCODE pancreas deconvolution, our result is highly consistent with the paper "A DNA Methylation Atlas of Normal Human Cell Types".
+In the last part of the notebook, I used ENCODE pancreas WGBS data and breast cancer TAPS data to test my reference map.

-In this paper Fig. 6i, reseacher use their method to deconvolution ENCODE pancreas WGBS data(you can check).
+The results are shown below.
+For the ENCODE pancreas deconvolution, our results are highly consistent with those reported in the paper "A DNA Methylation Atlas of Normal Human Cell Types".
+In Figure 6i of that paper, the authors applied their own method to deconvolve the same ENCODE pancreas WGBS dataset (you can verify this).

-For breast cancer deconvolution, i didn't compare our result to other researcher publish.
+For the breast cancer deconvolution, I did not compare our results with any published papers from other researchers.

 ```